apache/drill/_docs/data-sources-and-file-formats/040-parquet-format.md

 | INTEGER           | INT32        | 4-byte signed integer                         |
 | VARBINARY(12)*    | INT96        | 12-byte signed int                            |

-\* Drill 1.2 and later supports reading the Parquet INT96 type.
+\* Drill 1.10 and later can implicitly interpret the Parquet INT96 type as TIMESTAMP (with standard 8 byte/millisecond precision) when the `store.parquet.int96_as_timestamp` option is enabled.
+In earlier versions of Drill (1.2 through 1.9) or when the `store.parquet.int96_as_timestamp` option is disabled, you must use the CONVERT_FROM function for Drill to correctly interpret INT96 values as TIMESTAMP values.

 ## About INT96 Support
+As of Drill 1.10, Drill can implicitly interpret the INT96 timestamp data type in Parquet files when the `store.parquet.int96_as_timestamp` option is enabled.
+For earlier versions of Drill,  or when the `store.parquet.int96_as_timestamp` option is disabled, you must use the CONVERT_FROM function,

+The `store.parquet.int96_as_timestamp` option is disabled by default.
+Use the [ALTER SYSTEM|SESSION SET]({{site.baseurl}}/docs/alter-system/) command to enable the option.
+Unnecessarily enabling this option can cause queries to fail because the CONVERT_FROM(col, 'TIMESTAMP_IMPALA') function does not work when `store.parquet.int96_as_timestamp` is enabled.

+###Using CONVERT_FROM to Interpret INT96
-Drill 1.2 and later supports reading the Parquet INT96 type.
+In earlier versions of Drill (1.2 through 1.9), you must use the CONVERT_FROM function for Drill to interpret the Parquet INT96 type.
 For example, to decode a timestamp from Hive or Impala, which is of type INT96, use the CONVERT_FROM function and the [TIMESTAMP_IMPALA]({{site.baseurl}}/docs/supported-data-types/#data-types-for-convert_to-and-convert_from-functions) type argument:

 ``SELECT CONVERT_FROM(timestamp_field, 'TIMESTAMP_IMPALA') as timestamp_field FROM `dfs.file_with_timestamp.parquet`;``

 Because INT96 is supported for reads only, you cannot use the TIMESTAMP_IMPALA as a data type argument with CONVERT_TO.

-You can convert a SQL TIMESTAMP to VARBINARY using the CAST function, but the resultant VARBINARY is not the same as the INT96.
-For example, create a Drill table after reading an INT96 and converting some data to a timestamp.
+You can convert a SQL TIMESTAMP to VARBINARY using the CAST function, but the resultant VARBINARY is not the same as INT96.

+For example, create a Drill table after reading INT96 and converting some data to a timestamp.

-`CREATE TABLE t2(c1) AS SELECT CONVERT_FROM(created_ts, 'TIMESTAMP_IMPALA') FROM t1 ORDER BY 1 LIMIT 1;`
+    CREATE TABLE t2(c1) AS SELECT CONVERT_FROM(created_ts, 'TIMESTAMP_IMPALA') FROM t1 ORDER BY 1 LIMIT 1;

 t1.created_ts is an INT96 (or Hive/Impala timestamp) , t2.created_ts is a SQL timestamp.
-These types are not comparable--you cannot use a condition like t1.created_ts = t2.created_ts.
+These types are not comparable.
+You cannot use a condition like t1.created_ts = t2.created_ts.

+###Configuring the Timezone
+By default, INT96 timestamp values represent the local date and time, which is similar to Hive.
+To get INT96 timestamp values in UTC, configure Drill for [UTC time]({{site.baseurl}}/docs/data-type-conversion/#time-zone-limitation).

 ### SQL Types to Parquet Logical Types
 Parquet also supports logical types, fully described on the [Apache Parquet site](https://github.com/Parquet/parquet-format/blob/master/LogicalTypes.md).
 Embedded types, JSON and BSON, annotate a binary primitive type representing a JSON or BSON document.
 The logical types and their mapping to SQL types are: